Values & shapes

 Shapes, not classes

-The familiar aggregates are sugar over fixed shapes, not separate types. float3 is an f32 of shape (3); a 4×4 matrix is an f32 of shape (4, 4); a colour is a small float vector; an image is an f32 (or u8) array of shape (height, width, channels).
-There is no Vector3 class, no Matrix class, no Color class — there is Value, and a shape.
+The familiar aggregates are sugar over fixed shapes, not separate types. float3 is a float32 of shape (3); a 4×4 matrix is a float32 of shape (4, 4); a colour is a small float vector; an image is a float32 (or uint8) array of shape (height, width, channels).
+One Value plus a shape covers a vector, a matrix, and a colour alike.

 Value r = Float(1.5); // f32 scalar